HyperMAML: Few-Shot Adaptation of Deep Models with Hypernetworks: Introduction

 The fascinating factor of human intelligence is that the human learning process, although still not understood, is clearly not based on the gradient descent algorithm, as we cannot in general backpropagate the information \citep{lillicrap2020backpropagation,song2020can,whittington2019theories}.
 Thus, from the biological point of view, the main limitation of MAML is the fact that it uses the gradient descent method for weight updates.
 The main research problem that we set ourselves is whether one can modify MAML to be more biologically feasible, i.e. keep its ability to find universal weight but remove the necessity of using gradient-based update methods.

 We solve this problem by constructing \our{}\footnote{We make our implementation available at \url{https://github.com/gmum/few-shot-hypernets-public}.}, a model which replaces the gradient optimization in the update of weights by trainable update procedure with the use of the Hypernetwork paradigm.
 Hypernetworks, introduced in \citep{ha2016hypernetworks} are defined as neural models that generate weights for a separate target network solving a specific task.
 In our model, \our{}, the Hypernetwork aggregates the information from the support set and produces an update to the main model.
 Thanks to such an approach, we can create various types of updates that are not limited to a few gradient steps.

 In practice, MAML works when there exist universal weights that are close enough to the optimal solution for each task.
-To visualize such a situation, we present a simple 2D example, see Fig.~\ref{fig:2D} where a single gradient update fails to sufficiently adapt the model to a given task.
+We visualize such a situation in the form of a simple 2D example, where a single gradient update fails to sufficiently adapt the model to a given task -- see Fig.~\ref{fig:2D}.
 We cannot effectively switch weight in one gradient step.
 On the other hand, when we use many gradient steps, we obtain a complex optimization procedure that uses an inner and outer loop.
 Such a procedure can be seen as second-order optimization, which is complex to train \citep{finn2017model}.
-Contrary to MAML we do not need an inner loop in the optimization procedure, and consequently, we do not have second-order optimization.
-We also reduce the number of hyperparameters, which are used in the inner loop of MAML approach, which would need to be tuned in a grid search.
+Contrary to MAML, \our{} does not need an inner loop in the optimization procedure, and consequently, we do not have second-order optimization.
 As a result, our algorithm obtains better results than the classical MAML algorithm and produces results comparable to other state-of-the-art algorithms.

 The contributions of our work can be summarized as follows: \begin{itemize} \item We introduce \our{}, a novel approach to the Few-Shot learning problem by aggregating information from the support set and directly producing weights updates. \item In \our{}, we do not use loss calculation or gradient backpropagation for the update to the new task, thus making the model more biologically feasible and computationally efficient. \item We significantly increase the update ability compared to the classical MAML algorithm, as evidenced by the increased accuracy in numerous benchmarks we perform. \end{itemize}